levidsmith/LeaderboardExample/README.txt

 The Unity project is in the ScoreTest folder.

 The MySQL script to create the database is in "MySQL".
 Run this once on your database.
+You may have to modify settings as needed for your database.

 The PHP files are in the "php" folder.
 Host these files on your web server.